 Executing a Will properly

-It is important that your Will is clearly written and that it does what you intended for it to do.
-Care must be taken to ensure that trust property, including property in Self Managed Super Funds pass in accordance with your wishes.
-It is important to consider documents such as trust deeds, including trust deeds for Self Managed Super Funds when preparing a Will.
+It is important that your Will is clearly written and that it does what you intended it to do.
+Care must be taken to ensure that Trust property, including in Self Managed Super Funds, passes in accordance with your wishes.
+It is important to consider documents such as trust deeds for Self Managed Super Funds and Family Trusts when preparing a Will.

 Avoiding Will related issues

-Not only does your Will need to be correctly written and executed but it is important that your solicitor considers issues such as your capacity to make a Will and possible claims which may arise in terms of others contesting your Will.
-If there may be an issue regarding your capacity to make a Will, then it is important for your solicitor to obtain and preserve evidence regarding your capacity.
+Not only does your Will need to be correctly written and executed but it is important that your solicitor considers issues such as your capacity to make a Will and possible claims which give rise to others contesting your Will.
+If there could be an issue regarding your capacity to make a Will, then it is important for your solicitor to obtain and preserve evidence regarding your capacity.
 It is also important for your solicitor to discuss possible Family Provisions claims with you and to preserve evidence from you, which supports your wishes.

-You may wish to include clauses in your Will for the guardianship of your children in the event of the death of one or both of the parents.
+You may wish to include clauses in your Will for the guardianship of your children in the event of the death of you and your spouse.